-A tiny bit of liberté is in the air.
-With up to two people now able to meet outdoors for a maximum of two hours (within five kilometres of their home), we’re dusting off our tartan blankets and heading to a nearby park.
+After months in lockdown, liberté is in the air.
+We’re dusting off our tartan blankets and heading to a nearby park.
 These are our top picks for parks and gardens with space to unwind – and socially distance with ease.

 Edinburgh Gardens, Fitzroy North